 8. Bright and fruity

-If you’re in the food business, it’s important to use a color palette that is a treat to the eyes and will whet the palette.
-Naked’s fruity and vibrant color scheme makes you want to take a bite at their selection of fruit pops.
+If you’re in the food business - whether as a restauranteur or a caterer, it’s important to use a color palette that is a treat to the eyes and will whet the palette.
+Naked’s fruity and vibrant web color scheme makes you want to take a bite at their selection of fruit pops.
 The jewel tones complement their flavor selections well.
 The website also uses white space strategically to break what can potentially become a confusing visual because of the many colors used all over the page.